UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/RPM.md

   - Email and password fields are displayed with an option to edit.
   - Email updates are reflected immediately after submission.
   - Password changes are securely hashed and stored in the database.
+- Save Cart for Later
+  - Logged-in students can leave and return to find their cart items unchanged.
+  - Guest users can add items to cart and see them persist across page reloads.
+- Cart Item Compatibility
+- Checkout Page UI
+- Streamlined Checkout Experience

 ----------------